If you’re considering beginning a new career in Medical Transcription / Healthcare Documentation, you’re probably trying

 We commonly see students who have previously studied Medical Transcription / Healthcare Documentation at their local colleges, only to later realize that employers within the Medical Transcription / Healthcare Documentation industry don’t recognize it.

 If you plan on applying for financial aid, you’ll need to make sure you are enrolling with an accredited school.
 If a school is not accredited, most funders will not provide financial aid.
-Moreover, some employers will not hire someone with a certificate from such school.
+Moreover, some employers will not hire someone who graduated from an unaccredited program.

 We also have an A+ standing with the Better Business Bureau.
 This helps to prove how much pride we take in our customer service.
 This is just one of the reasons that our graduates go on to have as Medical Transcriptionists / Healthcare Documentation Specialists.